To get a quick start, we have supplied a sample script that showcases all functionality described below. Please find it here.

 If the decision is modified in a Lua hook, false

-should be returned, as the query is not actually handled by Lua so the decision is picked up by the Recursor.
+returned, as the query is not actually handled by Lua so the decision

-The result of the policy decision is checked after preresolve()
+Before 4.4.0, the result of the policy decision is checked after preresolve()

 and postresolve()